 M2M communications have three dimensions to it, Machine-to-Man, Machine-to-Machine and Machine-to-Mobility apps.
-This also sums –up the evolution of M2M communications since 19th century.
-The question is how these aspects influence the world of business/business communication?
+This also sums –up the evolution of M2M communications since the 19th century.
+The question is how these aspects influence the world of business/business communication.
 Which are the industries most affected/ benefitted by these technologies?
 What is the future likely trend?
 Finally, where does all the money flow in this scenario?

 As per an industry analysis of M2M service providers across countries, the following conclusions have been drawn

-The question is, if ‘Transportation & Logistics’ segment holds the largest pie for M2M services, what does the complete picture look like?
+The question is if the ‘Transportation & Logistics’ segment holds the largest pie for M2M services, what does the complete picture look like?

 Industry experts predict the emergence of new trade corridors between & within Asia, Africa and South America to re-chart global supply chains.
 It is expected that trade volumes will shift towards emerging markets and least developed countries will take their first steps into the global marketplace.
 Increasing movement of goods will take place between the trade corridors connecting the emerging world with the developed western nations.
 And Logistics will play a central role in orchestrating this movement.
-However this movement of goods across global trade network will be smooth, timely and at affordable costs only if adequately supported by communication tools.
-That’s where the M2M communications will plug the current supply chain loop holes existing in the globalized trade lanes.
+However, this movement of goods across the global trade network will be smooth, timely and at affordable costs only if adequately supported by communication tools.
+That’s where the M2M communications will plug the current supply chain loopholes existing in the globalised trade lanes.

 After globalisation, we are now entering an era of ‘Technology Convergence’.
 IT providers need to work closely with the industry players.
 That’s when they can move from serving plain vanilla IT systems to providing web-based & cloud-based solutions to collaborative IT platforms.
-Currently the logistics industry is utilising technology in bits & pieces.
-For example, Forwarders, Airlines, Airports, Customs are using operational systems which merely automate the processes and are disparate in nature.
-CFSs/ ICDs and Warehouses are using some operational systems combined with technologies like bar-code scanner, RFID/ GPS solutions.
-However, more-advanced stakeholders from cargo community are now relying on EDI- based cargo community systems that can connect multi-modal supply chains.
+Currently, the Logistics industry is utilising technology in bits & pieces.
+For example, Forwarders, Airlines, Airports, and Customs are using operational systems which merely automate the processes and are disparate in nature.
+CFSs/ ICDs and warehouses are using some operational systems combined with technologies like bar-code scanners, and RFID/ GPS solutions.
+However, more-advanced stakeholders from the cargo community are now relying on EDI- based cargo community systems that can connect multi-modal supply chains.